Understanding Why Climate Change Impacts Women More Than Men

 Pakistani nomad women carry water to their houses on the outskirts of Islamabad, Pakistan, in December 2018.

-Gender-based violence and exploitation rise as resources dwindle, land becomes increasingly uninhabitable, and climate change intensifies, according to the International Union for the Conservation of Nature (IUCN).
+Gender-based violence and exploitation rise as resources dwindle, land becomes increasingly unlivable, and climate change increases, according to the International Union for the Conservation of Nature (IUCN).

 “Climate change impacts the availability of resources,” Collantes said.
 “You have shrinking resources because you get droughts, flooding, and sea level rise.”

-These environmental stressors have helped to fuel the rise of organizations that engage in human trafficking and extreme labor exploitation to harvest natural resources, such as minerals and animals.
-The populations most vulnerable to these human rights violations are marginalized groups like women.
+These environmental stressors have helped to fuel the rise of organizations that engage in human trafficking and extreme labor exploitation.
+Women and marginalized groups are most vulnerable to these human rights violations.

 In Northeastern Nigeria, the terrorist group Boko Haram has targeted populations, particularly women, who have been displaced from their land by drought.